-Many argue that the best Super Bowl halftime show took place in Jacksonville, FL, ten years ago.
+Many argue that the best Super Bowl halftime show took place in Jacksonville, FL, some years ago.
 In a forum known for mediocre performances that fail to meet the hype and fulfill the expectations, the lights and fireworks opened on a band named Wings, led by one of the last vestiges of an earlier rock group whose work and music had taken a place as the centerpiece in the canon of popular music in the English-speaking world.
 Paul McCartney chose to lead off with one of his creations from the Beatles’ music catalogue.
 He and 80,000 spectators sang the song Baby You Can Drive My Car with its tale of a taken young man lured into a position as chauffeur for his rising-star love-interest only to have her confess at song’s end, “I got no car/ and it’s breakin’ my heart,/ but I’ve got a driver/ and that’s a start!”

 And so it often is with insurance sales to be funded with a proposed insured’s unneeded RMDs coming out of their qualified plans.
 It makes sense.
 Use the money you must take, but don’t need, and leverage an eventual death benefit to heirs with insurance coverage.
 But if you and this concept are driving a successful sale then make sure you have an insurance company that wants to be a “car-rier”.

 The pill in the jam is financial justification.
 The insured is 70-1/2 and, seldom, has any earned income.
 Consequently, coverage can’t be justified for income replacement purposes.
 And more often than not the proposed insured doesn’t have federal or state death tax concerns.

 In these situations it is important to know the carriers who are sympathetic to and will underwrite reasonable amounts of coverage if other facts about the case are in order.